VittGam/net-keylogger/README.txt

 11. If you want to access the server from the Internet, open the port on your router if needed.
 	Remember to open it in your firewall too, even for LAN/local connections.

-12. Compile both scripts using the "Compile with Options" right-click command.
+12. Compile both scripts using the file located at http://www.autoitscript.com/autoit3/scite/download/AutoIt3Wrapper.exe

 ================================
 === Known bugs/limitations: ====